valderman/haste-deck/README.md

     four = "This text is to the *left*!" `leftOf` three

 When we are done, we can create a deck out of our slides and display it.
-In this example we're using the `pan` transition, but this is user configurable:
+In this example we're using the default configuration with `pan` transition, but this is user configurable:

     main :: IO ()
-    main = do
-      deck <- createDeck pan [one, two, three, four] appendChild documentBody deck
+    main = present def {transition = pan} [one, two, three, four]
-      enableDeck deck

 Arrow keys and page up/down switch between slides.
 Custom input configuration and per slide transitions are not yet implemented.